TanguyGackel/web_crawler/README.md

 Only one argument, the URL to the website you want to crawl.

-Tells you how many times an internal link is reference on the website.
+Tells you how many times an internal link is referenced on the website.